nawabahmadreshi/documentation/pages/features/google-search-ads.md

 1. Pick a **Marketing Title** for later reference.
 For example: "Ad for blue sneakers" {% image src='/img/pages/features/google-search-ads/ad_example_create.png' 3-quarters center alt='Create Marketing Link' %}
 1. **Channel** and **Campaign** are optional but recommended. **Tags** is free form.

+{% example title="Use the pre-configured link" %}

+If you just want to track which keywords drove installs, Branch provides a pre-configured link for you to use in the *Ad URL options* field in the step below.
+Simply navigate to Link Settings on the Branch dashboard, and copy and paste the value inside `AdWords URL`.
+You can optionally [add additional parameters]({{base.url}}/getting-started/configuring-links) to that link (such as campaign, channel, and other deep link data).

+{% endexample %}

 {% protip title="Optional: Deep Link Data (Advanced)" %}

 You can use this configuration section to specify custom link parameters that will be deep linked into the app after install.
 These could include a coupon code or a page identifier to route the user.
 Visit the [Deep Link Routing]({{base.url}}/getting-started/deep-link-routing) page to learn more.